Amamah-QM/report/another-page-3.md

 My workaround to this issue was an ill-advised one: I edited the color properties in the colors.scss file.
 This file stated color variables like "$black", "$red", "$off-black-semi-transparent", etc. and had the appropriate hex code assigned to each variable.
 I edited the hex code to the Lusail Museum's brand colors and left the variable names as they were.
 This proved effective and I was able to edit the colors as I wanted.

 Incidentally, this is the same fix I implemented for the images; wherein I changed the source but left the IDs as they were.
 It was equally effective in that case.
 I do believe that this approach is ill-advised as I need to learn to be able to customize the variables to fit my needs, but for the short-term, I favored effectuality over diligence.

+As mentioned above, I did run into issues with the final website deployment and pdf building process.
+Both did not turn out correctly but I believe both have workarounds that I could find with more time and, preferably, a little more expertise.

 ### Conclusion